FilbinLab/Multidimensional_STEPN/README.md

 ## 7. ShinyApp

-ShinyApp under the ```epnApp``` folder contains all sc/sn-RNA-seq data, providing an accessible platform for data exploration.
+ShinyApp under the ```epnApp``` folder contains all sc/sn-RNA-seq data, providing an accessible platform for data exploration including findings from the manuscript.
 Installation and execution instructions are conveniently located within the folder.